The truth about October is that it’s just hard.

 I will fear NO EVIL

 So I went to war with God.
 I spent years trying to beat back the waves of the storm, and He let me battle and cry until I was spent, and it was October again.
-When there was nothing left of me, I asked Him, “God, HOW DO I KNOW YOU EXIST?”
+When there was nothing left of me, I asked Him for the truth.
+“God, HOW DO I KNOW YOU EXIST?”

 but have EVERLASTING LIFE